 Understanding Felony Sentencing in the Federal Court System

-If you or a loved one has been charged with a federal crime, it is very important to understand all the elements that go into a potential sentence if found guilty.
-An experienced defense attorney can help explain all of the possible ranges of outcomes.
+If you were charged with a federal crime, it is essential to understand all the elements that go into a potential sentence.
+An experienced defense attorney can help explain all of the possible sentencing outcomes.

-A government agency called the United States Sentencing Commission has outlined sentencing standards for all federal felonies.
-All sentences are based on a combination of the severity of the crime as well as the criminal history of the person charged with the crime.
+The United States Sentencing Commission has outlined sentencing standards for all federal felonies.
+All sentences are based on a combination of two factors, the severity of the crime and the offender’s criminal history.
 Let’s see how this works.

 Criminal History Points

-To determine how the courts will view the criminal history of a defendant, they have created a statistic called Criminal History Points.
-To determine how many Criminal History Points someone has, you add the following:
+To determine how the courts will view a defendant’s criminal history, they have created a Criminal History Points statistic.
+To calculate someone’s Criminal History Points, you add the following:

-- 3 Points for every prison sentence served over one year in duration
+- 3 Points for every sentence served over one year in duration

-- 2 Points for every prison sentence served between sixty days and one year in duration
+- 2 Points for every sentence served between sixty days and one year in duration

-- 1 Point for every prison sentence served less than sixty days in duration
+- 1 Point for every sentence served less than sixty days in duration

-- 2 Points if the crime was committed while the defendant was on parole, on probation, while imprisoned, or on work release
+- 2 Points if the crime was committed while the defendant was on parole, probation, imprisoned, or on work release

 Base Offense Level

-All federal felonies have a point total assigned to them ranking the severity of the crime.
-This number is a base level and can be increased based on certain aspects of the crime (if the crime was committed with a firearm, if the crime was committed with a minor, etc.).
+All federal felonies are assigned a point total, ranking the severity of the crime.
+This number is a base level and can be increased based on specific aspects of the crime (if the crime was committed with a firearm, if the crime was committed with a minor, etc.).
 Some example base levels are listed below:

 |First Degree Murder||43|